dhruvshan/ido-ux/src/docs/files/devguide07.md

 #### How do I claim my tokens from the auction?

-Bidders: After the auction has ended, and the settlement transaction has been mined, you can click on the `claim` button on the interface.
+Bidders: After the auction has ended, and the settlement transaction has been executed, click on the `claim` button on the interface.

 Auctioneers: After the auction time has ended, submit the transaction to settle the auction.
 Find an [example of the command here](https://ido-ux.dev.gnosisdev.com/#/docs/participate-as-auctioneer#topAnchor).